 - On eight paper bags, print one letter of the words BE PREPARED.
 (Or use a different word or phrase and adjust the number of bags.

 - In each bag, place an object which begins with the letter written on the bag.

 - Seal the bags with tape or staples.

 - Line up the bags on a table so they spell out the word or phrase written on the bag.

 - Give each scout a card or sheet of paper and a pencil.

-- Have each scout write BOYS LIFE (or the word or phrase you used) vertically on the card so he has a place to write something for each letter.
+- Have each scout write BE PREPARED (or the word or phrase you used) vertically on the card so he has a place to write something for each letter.
 (You might want to have a sample card to show them.)